Queen Insu: Lady Han, the Crown Princess

-In a second step, the 1455 coup deprived Danjong, the child King, of any power and instated Suyang to the throne, later honored with temple name Sejo.
-As a result, Dowon was elevated to the Crown Prince status as Crown Prince Uigyeong and Lady Han honored as Crown Princess Consort Su (수빈), as well as Crown Princess Consort Jeong (정빈) being used interchangeably, on 舊1455-07-26.
+In the second step, the 1455 coup deprived Danjong, the child King, of any power and instated Suyang to the throne, later honored with temple name Sejo.
+As a result, Towon was elevated to the Crown Prince status as Crown Prince Ŭigyŏng and Lady Han was elevated and firstly honored as Crown Princess Consort Chŏng (정빈) on 26 July 1455, lunar calendar.
+But she was later honored a different title, Crown Princess Consort Su (수빈), as to not confuse her with Queen Wongyeong’s previous title.